basdereus/vaadin-examples/README.md

 This repository provides examples of certain component/techniques used in Vaadin.
 All projects contain `gradle.build` files to setup separate eclipse web application projects.

+Note: This page is under construction which means that it may change regularly.

+Examples use
+- Java 1.6
-Examples use Vaadin 6.8.2 and Java 1.6
+- Vaadin 6.8.2
+- Gradle 1.0
+- Git 1.7.9.mysysgit.0
+- Eclipse Indigo SR2 JEE (64bit)
+- Windows 7 (64bit)

 ## Examples